jjwithanr/obsidian_bible_study/docs/Old Testament/Ecclesiastes/Eccl9.md

 #### v.11
 >I have seen something else under the sun: The race is not to the swift or the battle to the strong, nor does food come to the wise or wealth to the brilliant or favor to the learned; but time and chance happen to them all.

-His theme, however, is that we live in a world where we cannot calculate the future precisely but must share the day-by-day events that come to good and bad alike (cf. Mt 5:45)...
+His theme, however, is that we live in a world where we cannot calculate the future precisely but must share the day-by-day events that come to good and bad alike (cf. [Mt 5:45](Matthew5#v.44-45))...
 We cannot bulldoze our way through life.
 These capacities must be used against a background of intelligent anticipation and a sense of uncertainty.
 #jstaffordwright

 #### v.12
 >Moreover, no man knows when his hour will come: As fish are caught in a cruel net, or birds are taken in a snare, so men are trapped by evil times that fall unexpectedly upon them.

+“I wish it need not have happened in my time,” said Frodo.
+“So do I,” said Gandalf, “and so do all who live to see such times.
+But that is not for them to decide.
+All we have to decide is what to do with the time that is given us.”
+#tolkien

 #### v.15-16
 >Now there lived in that city a man poor but wise, and he saved the city by his wisdom.
 But nobody remembered that poor man. <sup>16</sup>So I said, "Wisdom is better than strength."
 But the poor man's wisdom is despised, and his words are no longer heeded.